frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/support/warranty-claim.md

 ### 3.4 More Information

-* **Company:** The Warranty or AMC is created from company will be selected automatically.
+* **Company:** The Warranty or AMC is created from the company will be selected automatically.
 * **Raised By:** User can enter the Name of the person who has raised the Warranty or AMC in case the Customer is an organization.
 * **From Company:** User can enter the name of the company from which the warranty or AMC has been created.